Jasic incident: Formation and engagement of solidarity groups

-On 11 August, Shen Mengyu, a graduate student from Sun Yat-sen University, was bundled into a car by three unidentified men and had since been missing.
+On 11 August, Shen Mengyu, a graduate student from Sun Yat-sen University, was bundled into a car by three unidentified men and temporarily went missing, before being confirmed to be held unofficially.
 Students around Shen reported the abduction to the police, who doubted their story and told them that the video cameras in the area where the incident occurred were broken.
 Activists accused of the authorities' abduction, with the government insisting it was "a matter regarding a family dispute."